last-stand/java-algorithms-usage/README.md

 # Algorithms

 ## Description:
-Different encryption, hashing and compression algorithms in Java.
+Different encryption and compression algorithms in Java.